jamiebalfour04/jamiebalfour04/README.md

 - 🎓 I teach secondary-level Computing Science in Scotland and have mentored other software developers.
 I like my job, but my skillset is more in code!
 - 🛠 I mostly use PHP, Java, C#, Python, JavaScript, HTML + CSS, Lua Script (for modding games) and everyone's favourite, SQL.
 - 📫 You can find me at [jamiebalfour.scot](https://www.jamiebalfour.scot)!
-- 🏫 I studied Computer Science at Heriot-Watt University, where I earned a 1st Class BSc, and then obtained my Postgraduate Diploma in Education from the University of Strathclyde.
+- 🏫 I studied Computer Science at Heriot-Watt University, where I earned a 1st Class BSc (I aced university getting all but 5 As in all modules), and then obtained my Postgraduate Diploma in Education from the University of Strathclyde.

 Professional skills include (but are not limited to):
 - ✨ Leadership